 Less Important: Section Introduction

-I start with a section on changing your online habits.
+I start with a section on Voice-over-IP and email masking, why that's important and how to do it.
+Next I discuss changing your online habits.
 Most of us, even with good passwords and secure softwares, still give out way too much unnecessary information online, both in the form of social media posts and in filling out profiles on websites.
-I then move on to payment methods and how to get more privacy and security with your finances.
-Next I move on to VPNs.
-Finally I talk about public data, people search sites, and some tips on how to keep your personal information out of public hands.
+Next I discuss VPNs, if they're necessary, and what exactly they can do for you.

 The main idea behind this section can be summed up with "does this person need to know what they just asked?"
 If they don't need to know, don't tell them.
 Buying a physical product online requires a valid shipping address.
 Signing up for a forum does not.